-The GMC core guidance for doctors, was published on 25 March 2013 and updated on 29th April 2014 to include a new duty about doctors’ knowledge of the English language.
+The General Medical Council (GMC) core guidance for doctors, was published on 25 March 2013 and updated on 29th April 2014 to include a new duty about doctors’ knowledge of the English language.

-“Good Medical Practice” sets out the high level principles of good practice expected of all doctors.
-Alongside it, the GMC have published explanatory guidance which provides more detail on various topics that doctors and others ask us about.
+“Good Medical Practice” sets out the high-level principles of good practice expected of all doctors.
+Alongside it, the GMC has published explanatory guidance which provides more detail on various topics that doctors and others ask us about.

-Below is the summary taken from the first page of “Good Medical Practice” (2013)
+Below is the summary from the first page of “Good Medical Practice” (2013)

 The duties of a doctor registered with the General Medical Council